withtally/optimistic-gov-deployer/README.md

 * **Veto Governor:** Allows the community to challenge and potentially veto proposals.
 * **Timelock:** Holds DAO assets and ensures proposals undergo a review period before execution.

-To know more about contracts check up our [docs](https://docs.tally.xyz)
+To know more about contracts check our [docs](https://docs.tally.xyz).

-Want to deploy your DAO with Tally, we also have [premium features](https://docs.tally.xyz/premium-features).
+Want to deploy your DAO with Tally?
+We also have [premium features](https://docs.tally.xyz/premium-features).

-## 🧐 Using it with Tally
+### 🧐 Using it with Tally

-If you want a normal Governance, you can use this [repo](https://github.com/withtally/gov_deployer)
+If you want a normal Governance, you can use this [repo](https://github.com/withtally/gov_deployer).

-0. Fill `.env` file and install the repo as explained in [instalation](#installation)
+1. Fill `.env` file and install the repo as explained in [installation](#installation).
-1. Remember to fill use the configs for your DAO, you can find it in `deploy.config.ts`
+2. Remember to use the configs for your DAO, which can be found in `deploy.config.ts`.
-2. Deploy the contracts using the [deploy method](#deploying).
+3. Deploy the contracts using the [deploy method](#deploying).
-5. Validate your contract as explained [here](#validating-contract).
+4. Validate your contract as explained [here](#validating-contract).
-6. You will also have to mint and share tokens to members of your DAO
+5. You will also have to mint and share tokens to members of your DAO.
-7. Remember to remove yourself as minter from the token when finished with task 6
+6. Remember to remove yourself as minter from the token when finished with task 5.
-7. Enter in contact with [Tally!](mailto:biz@tally.xyz)
+7. Enter in contact with [Tally](mailto:biz@tally.xyz).

-## 💻 Getting Started
+### 💻 Getting Started

 #### Installation